quat1024/apathy/docs/2.x/JSON.md

 # `apathy-mobs.json` / `apathy/mobs.json`

-The mobs json file is *not created by default*, but will be loaded if it exists. **On Forge >=2.5**, the path to this file is `config/apathy-mobs.json`.
-On **all other platforms and versions**, the path is `config/apathy/mobs.json`.
+The mobs json file is *not created by default*, but will be loaded if it exists. **On Forge**, the path to this file is `config/apathy-mobs.json`.
+On **other platforms**, the path is `config/apathy/mobs.json`.

 If mobs.cfg's `ruleOrder` option does not contain `json`, or a rule ordered before it returns `allow` or `deny`, the rules in the JSON file will not be examined.

+See the bottom of this page for notes about versions older than v2.5 (which was a pretty significant rewrite of Apathy).

 ## Dumping

 `general.cfg` has options for dumping the built-in rule as a JSON file if you would like to see an example.
-If you turn that on, the file will be dumped to:
+If you turn that on, the file will be dumped to `apathy-dumps/builtin-rule.json`.

-* old versions: `config/apathy/dumps/builtin-rule.json`
-* >=2.5: `apathy-dumps/builtin-rule.json`

-Previous versions used some DataFixerUpper `Codec` stuff that outputted the json with a strange format (`type` at the bottom). **In versions >=2.5** the JSON handling code has been completely rewritten and does not use `Codec`, so the JSON is nice looking.

 (If you'd like to use the dumped rule as a starting point to create your own `mobs.json`, remember to remove the `evaluate_json_file` rule!!!)